 When you combine the cornstarch with the beef, this gives it the distinct crunch on the outside and tender inside.
 Tips and Tricks for making the perfect Mongolian beef: Mongolian beef is prepared with a quick stir-frying process.
 Therefore, suitable cuts of beef should be tender.
-You can have Mongolian beef using 18 ingredients and 8 steps.
+You can cook Mongolian beef using 10 ingredients and 8 steps.
 Here is how you cook it.

 Ingredients of Mongolian beef

-- You need 3 tsp of minced garlic.
+- You need 1 tsp of Fresh ground ginger.

 Certainly, it should also be without too much fat, and no bone attached.
 You can use tenderloin or sirloin for the best result.
 Add soy sauce, water and brown sugar and stir until dissolved.
 The beef should still be quite moist after it has marinated.